-In total, 13 players received penalties and were ejected from the game — Eight of them were from FIU while there were five from Miami.
+In total, 13 players received penalties and were ejected from the game — Eight of them were from FIU and five from Miami.
 There were 31 players suspended after the game.
 Florida International had 18 players suspended by the Sun Belt Conference, each for a single game, and the team suspended them indefinitely.
-Smith and McDuffie, the initiators of the brawl, were kicked off the team instead of just a suspension.
+Smith and McDuffie, the initiators of the brawl, were kicked off the football team instead of receiving a suspension.

 Miami had 13 players suspended following the fight.
 Bryant, Meriweather and Reddick were each suspended indefinitely while the rest missed the following game against Duke.